Ganna 1st Italian to win men's time trial at road worlds - WHIZ News

 Ganna was the penultimate rider to set off and he was cheered on passionately by Italian fans lining the 32-kilometer (20-mile) route, which started and ended on Imola’s auto racing circuit.

 The 24-year-old beat Wout van Aert of Belgium by 26.72 seconds.
-Swiss cyclist Stefan Küng was third, 29.8 seconds behind Ganna.
+Swiss cyclist Stefan Küng was third, 29.8 seconds behind the winner.

+“So much happiness,” Ganna said with a laugh when asked to describe his emotions.
+“I didn’t expect it.”

+“Up until three days ago,” he said, “I was with friends and we talked about everything apart from cycling and the world championships.
+I arrived here really relaxed and without any pressure and maybe that was also the secret behind my good performance.”

 Two-time defending champion Rohan Dennis of Australia was only fifth fastest, behind British cyclist Geraint Thomas.